Context

 Just 2% of respondents described the process as seamless.

-However the person seeking a tattoo is only one half of the equation.
-A key concern we noted on our survey is that users were afraid that tattoo artists would not sign up to the platform.
+The majority of the users we interviewed were extremely interested in Inkpool.
+However, a key concern we noted on our survey is that users were afraid that tattoo artists would not sign up to the platform.
 In order to guarantee the success of Inkpool tattoo artist buy in would be vitally important.

-In order to guarantee this we reached out to over 30 tattoo shops in the Richmond area, conducted 3 interviews with tattoo artists, and attended a tattoo convention.
+In order to assure our users we reached out to over 30 tattoo shops in the Richmond area, conducted 3 interviews with tattoo artists, and attended a tattoo convention.

 Feedback on Inkpool's Prototype (aka things we were wrong about)